evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 };
 ```

-Now we need to define the initial conditions of the angle 𝜃.
-We set an arbitrary value of 𝛑/6 radians, since it does not matter at which angle the simulation is started.
-The value of initial time derivative of the angle 𝜃, or the angular speed, does matter and can be obtained using a simple calculation.
-The Earth makes the full circle in one year, therefore, we can approximate its angular speed by dividing 2𝛑 by the number of seconds in the sidereal year.
+Now we need to define the initial conditions of the angle &theta;.
+We set an arbitrary value of &pi;/6 radians, since it does not matter at which angle the simulation is started.
+The value of initial time derivative of the angle &theta;, or the angular speed, does matter and can be obtained using the following calculation.
+The Earth makes the full circle in one year, therefore, we can approximate its angular speed by dividing 2&pi; by the number of seconds in the sidereal year.

 ## Storing the current state of the system